Fasting and abstinence of the Coptic Orthodox Church: Fasting

 There are those who see fasting as an exercise in self-denial and Christian obedience that serves to rid the believer of his or her passions (what most modern people would call "addictions").
 These often low-intensity and hard-to-detect addictions to food, television or other entertainments, sex, or any kind of self-absorbed pleasure-seeking are seen as some of the most significant obstacles for man seeking closeness to God.
 Through struggling with fasting, the believer comes face to face with the reality of his condition—the starting point for genuine repentance.

 All Coptic Christians are expected to fast following a prescribed set of guidelines.
+In Coptic Christianity, the Black Fast of the early Church is the normative way of fasting, meaning that the believer goes without water and food from midnight to sunset; after that time, the consumption of water and one vegetarian meal is permitted.
 Dispensation is however granted under special circumstances, such as pregnancy and sickness.

 There is no specified age limit for children to start fasting.
 This is decided by their parents and parish priest.
 But, children are encouraged to fast from an early age of eight or ten.
 It is considered a sign of devotion.
 For children, fasting is seen as a means to develop their "Coptic skills".
 It introduces them to asceticism, which is integral to the Coptic way of life.

 The time and type of fast is generally uniform in Oriental Orthodoxy.
 The times of fasting are dependent on the ecclesiastical calendar.
 In the Coptic Orthodox Church, this calendar is the Coptic calendar, which corresponds largely to the calendars of other Christian denominations.
 Observance of the fasting periods is very strict in the Coptic community.